danielflower/npm-cranker-connector/README.md

 `route-prefix`.
 Requests from the cranker routers will be proxied to the `target-location` which is an `http` or `https` base URI.

-`cranker-router-authority-list` - an Array of authorities (host name + ":" + port) which specify cranker routers.
+Parameter `cranker-router-authority-list` - an Array of authorities (host name + ":" + port) which specify cranker routers.
 The cranker routers are presumed to run version 1.0 of the cranker protocol and to be available on `wss`.